microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

   }
 ```

-If you now run and call `/api/values/5` on your API you should see `We are connected to CosmosDB! and your value is 5` returned.
+If you now run the API app again and call `/api/values/5` on your API you should see `We are connected to CosmosDB! and your value is 5` returned.

 ### 4. Implement the Orders API

-Now it's time to implement the endpoints for the Orders API, running the API as needed to verify your app locally before moving on.
+Now it's time to implement the endpoints for the Orders API, running the API app as needed to verify your app locally before moving on.

 In the `Microsoft.Knowzy.OrdersAPI` add a project reference to the `Microsoft.Knowzy.Domain` project.
-This reference has the model classes we will use in the Orders API.
+This reference has the model classes we will use in the Orders API for serialization.

 Edit the `IOrdersStore.cs` interface to add the GetAllOrders method: